quentin-st/Les-Joies-de-SUPINFO/README.md

-# Les Joies de Supinfo
+# Les Joies de SUPINFO
-Welcome to the public repository for Les Joies de Supinfo project!
+Welcome to the public repository for Les Joies de SUPINFO project!

 This project is based on Symfony2.
 But at first, we wrote it in vanilla PHP : you can check the original sources (in the `vanilla-php` branch), but it is neither used nor maintained anymore.